kasparsj/OSC2DMX/README.md

 3DView is a lighting simulator included in the free theLighingController by SweetLight.

 - start 3DView
-- run `lsof | grep 3DView` to get the UDP port number
+- find 3DView listening port number (in Terminal run `lsof | grep 3DView` and look for UDP port number)
 - enter port number in OSC2DMX

 ## Todo